 A year later, the city’s first bridge was completed.
 The wooden covered bridge spanned the Monongahela where the Smithfield Street Bridge stands today.

 A covered bridge was built over the Allegheny River, too.

-Both ferries and bridges required state approval, and they both charged fares or tolls.
+Ferries and bridges required state approval, and both charged fares or tolls.